EthanSterling04/EthanSterling04/README.md

 ### Fulminare Holdings
 #### Software Engineering Intern
 - Wrote programs in Swift for data imports from other apps to improve user transitions to poker bankroll tracker
-- Marketed app by creating a Twitter bot to post daily threads and by posting daily videos on Tiktok resulting in a significant increase in app users
+- Marketed app by creating a Twitter bot to post daily threads and by posting daily videos on Tiktok resulting in an increase of over 8000 app users
 - Conducted market research on fitness apps to help inform and provide feedback for new app development

 ## Skills

-- Programming languages: Python, C, C++, Java, Swift, JavaScript, SQL, STATA, C#
+- Programming languages: Python, C, C++, Java, Swift, JavaScript, SQL, STATA, C#, x86-64 Assembly
-- Software and technologies: Visual Studio, UNIX, Xcode, Unity, CLion, DrRacket, Tweepy, OpenAI, AWS, Git, Pandas, NumPy, matplotlib
+- Software and technologies: Visual Studio, UNIX, Xcode, Unity, CLion, DrRacket, Tweepy, OpenAI, AWS, Git, Pandas, NumPy, Matplotlib, Seaborn

 **Skills I'm learning this year:**
-- scikit-learn, seaborn, R, ggplot2, TensorFlow
+- scikit-learn, R, ggplot2, TensorFlow

 ## Projects